 We will go over the proper use of equipment, definition of the strike zone, and fundamental plate criterion before students get started on plate stances, mechanics and judgement development.
 Through repetition and hands-on instruction from staff, including experienced MLB umpires, students are well on their way to becoming successful umpires in their own right.

 During the beginning stages of the course, students will start field training at about 11 a.m.
-After learning about the Two-Man System, we may head out to the fields earlier on select days.
+After learning about the Two-Umpire System, we may head out to the fields earlier on select days.
 Later on, we will conduct many live games played by both college and high school teams.
-During these games, reporting directly to the fields may be required, especially on Saturdays.
+During these games, reporting directly to the fields may be required.

 The first part of work at the fields will include limbering-up and light conditioning, followed by drills for teaching proper mechanics such as stance, voice control, ball and strike, safe and out calls, and proper field positioning.
 This is also the time when we cover the correct way to handle players and the use of umpire equipment.
 Proper technique, footwork and mechanics are taught by way of staff demonstrations, and controlled game scenarios are conducted by instructors on each of the fields.